airayzing/Help-Docs-v2/eleapi-resource-center/frequently-asked-questions-faqs/analytics-faqs.md

 <summary><strong>What is considered the lead?</strong></summary>

 The visitors who leave their contact information, like phone numbers and email addresses, are leads with our chatbots.
-In your EleApi, you can mark any question for lead consideration.
+In your eleapi, you can mark any question for lead consideration.
 If the user replies to that question, it will be considered a lead.

 </details>